For the latest updates about our response to COVID-19 (Coronavirus) please check our COVID-19 information and support pages.

-If a resident is at home and in isolation with the virus suspected, then except for urgent matters we will avoid visiting but take steps to check that they do have access to family or other support.
+If you are at home and in isolation with the virus suspected then, except for urgent matters, we will avoid visiting but take steps to check that they do have access to family or other support.
 Routine matters can be communicated over the phone and visits may be postponed until residents are well and out of isolation.

 Services such as repairs and gas servicing depend upon a visit and we are now checking systematically before arrival to confirm there is no illness or self-isolation at the property.
 In these cases the visit can proceed with the usual precautions in place around hand and respiratory hygiene.

-Where an emergency repair is needed that potentially affects life and limb and someone is ill or self-isolating at a property then operatives will wear protective clothing and equipment and upon arrival will ask the tenant to unlock the front door and retire to a separate room with the door closed, whereupon the repair will be carried out.
+Where an emergency repair is needed that potentially affects life and limb and someone is ill or self-isolating at a property then operatives will wear protective clothing and equipment.
+Upon arrival they will ask you to unlock the front door and retire to a separate room with the door closed, whereupon the repair will be carried out.
 Careful disposal or cleaning of protective items will be undertaken.

 We are continuing with estate walkabouts and inspections and ask residents to identify any issues to us in advance rather than invite you to accompany us on the walkabouts.